sebadob/hiqlite/README.md

 Why another SQLite replication solution?
 Other projects exist already that can do this.
 The problem is that none of them checks all boxes.
-They either require an additional independent process running on the side which can do async replication, need a special file system, or are running as a server.
+They either require an additional independent process running on the side which can do async replication, need a special file system, have bad throughput / latency, or are running as a server.

 I don't think that running SQLite as a server is a good solution.
-Yes, it is very resource friendly, and it may be a good solution when you are heavily resource constrained, but you lose its biggest strength when doing this: having all your data local, which makes reads superfast without network latency.
+Yes, it is very resource friendly, and it may be a good choice when you are heavily resource constrained, but you lose its biggest strength when doing this: having all your data local, which makes reads superfast without network latency.

-Hiqlite builds on top of `rusqlite` and provides an async wrapper around it to make it easy usable with `tokio`.
-For the Raft logic, it builds on top of`openraft` while providing its own storage and network implementations.
+Hiqlite builds on top of `rusqlite` and provides an async wrapper around it.
+For the Raft logic, it builds on top of `openraft` while providing its own storage and network implementations.

 ## Goal

-Rust is such an efficient language that you usually only need one process to achieve whatever you need, for most applications at least.
-An embedded SQLite makes the whole process very convenient.
+Rust is such an efficient language that you most often only need a single process to achieve whatever you need, for most applications at least.
+An embedded SQLite makes everything very convenient.
 You get very fast local reads and at the same time, it comes with the benefit that you don't have to manage an additional database, which you need to set up, configure and more importantly maintain.
-And embedded SQLite will bring database updates basically for free when you build a new version.
+And embedded SQLite will bring database updates basically for free when you build a new application version.

 When configured correctly, SQLite offers very good performance and can handle most workloads these days.
-In very first benchmarks that I did to find out if the project makes sense in the first place, I got up to 24.5k single inserts / s on a cheap consumer grade M2 SSD.
+In very first benchmarks that I did to find out if the project makes sense at all, I got up to 24.5k single inserts / s on a cheap consumer grade M2 SSD.
 These tests were done on localhost with 3 different processes, but still with real networking in between them.
 On another machine with older SATA SSDs it reached up to 16.5k inserts / s.

-At the end, the goal is that you can have the simplicity and all the advantages of an embedded SQLite while still being able to run your application highly available (which is almost always mandatory for me) and having automatic fail-over in case of any errors or problems.
+At the end, the goal is that you can have the simplicity and all the advantages of an embedded SQLite while still being able to run your application highly available (which is almost always mandatory for me) and having automatic fail-over and self-healing capabilities in case of any errors or problems.

 ## Currently implemented and working features